| Juho Kangasniemi was the village smith of

 men, a fact best proven by how five of them ended up lifting weights more or less

+seriously.
 Kaarlo was, like many children, a prankster, who

 by the age of schooling knew he would grow up to be a sportsman.
 Already as a child Kaarlo